fghaas/cephalocon2019-lightningtalk/markdown/cca.md

 realistic simulator.

 That's insanity.
 We’d never do that.
-And yet, it’s remarkably close to how a lot of technology training works..
+And yet, it’s remarkably close to how a lot of technology training works.
 So what do we really need?

 <!-- .slide: data-background-image="images/help.svg" data-background-size="contain" data-timing="15" -->